 At the end of each school year, teachers collaboratively select or write the global concepts for the next year, mapping them on a calendar.
-The calendar is published to all stakeholders with a rider that it is subject to change, depending on student needs.
+The calendar is published to all stakeholders with a rider that it is subject to change, depending on student inputs and needs.

 Such needs may include generic interests, current events, and emerging social issues.
-A general indicator is that five to six inquiry units would be covered each year with students conducting one or two action-based projects in parallel.
+A general indicator is that five to six inquiry units would be covered each year with students undertaking one or two action-based projects in parallel.